alegraio/omnipay-payu/README.md

 ## Autoload

-We have to install omnipay V.3
+You have to install omnipay V.3
 ```bash
 composer require league/omnipay:^3
 ```

-Then we have to install omnipay-payu package:
+Then you have to install omnipay-payu package:
 ```bash
 composer require alegra/omnipay-payu
 ```